Paris family offices · Cross-border positioning

 Family-wealth shapes inside the Paris corridor.

 • Arrondissement-anchored multi-generation family offices.
-Paris single-family-office principals headquartered in the 7e, 8e, and 16e with multi-decade holding architectures and portfolio activity now extending into US co-investment, US fund commitments, or US direct deployment.
-The home register carries among European peers; the US-facing translation has not yet been built.
+Paris single-family-office owners headquartered in the 7e, 8e, and 16e with multi-decade holding architectures and portfolio activity now extending into US co-investment, US fund commitments, or US direct deployment.
+The home-market language carries among European peers; the US-facing translation has not yet been built.

 • French luxury-house family architecture.
-LVMH-adjacent, Pinault-Kering-adjacent, and Hermes-Dumas-family-adjacent holding shapes whose operating businesses are commercially robust at scale and whose US-facing co-investment, fund, and direct-deployment materials default to heritage where US readers expect a US category claim.
+LVMH-adjacent, Pinault-Kering-adjacent, and Hermes-Dumas-family-adjacent holding shapes whose operating businesses are large enough at scale and whose US-facing co-investment, fund, and direct-deployment materials default to heritage where US buyers expect a US category claim.

 • Bordeaux and Champagne agricultural-luxury wealth.
 Rothschild Bordeaux holdings, Champagne family-controlled houses including Moet-Hennessy, Pol Roger, and Bollinger architectures, and adjacent French agricultural-luxury family wealth deploying into US co-investment and US fund positions, where the operating reputation is global and the US-facing holding presence is thin.